ESGF/esgf-ansible/README.md

 __*The authentication method of choice will also be required below.*__

 #### Deployment Control
 A production deployment to all managed production hosts.
-Optionally just check to see what will happen.
 ```
-ansible-playbook -v -i hosts.prod [ --check --diff ] install.yml
+ansible-playbook -v -i hosts.prod install.yml
 ```

 A useful command for a data-only deployment or a deployment only to your data node